Montreal River Historic Plaque

 From 1941-1946, the Alternative Service program directed the labour of over 10,000 men in agriculture, road building, fire fighting, hospitals and industrial work across the country.

-Over 2,600 of these men were from Ontario; most were Mennonites between the ages of 21 and 24.
+Over 2,600 of these men were from Ontario; most were Mennonites or Amish between the ages of 21 and 24.
 For many, this was the first time they left rural farming communities, directly encountered others of differing viewpoints, and thought about their pacifist convictions.
+Other denominations represented in the camp included Brethren in Christ, Pentecostal, Adventist, Christadelphian, United Church of Canada, and the Society of Friends.

 The first Alternative Service camp established in Ontario was at Montreal River, northwest of Sault Ste.
 Marie.
 The first conscientious objectors ("COs") arrived in July of 1941.
 They were literally at the end of the road: the camp was at the end of Highway 17, and it would be their job to extend the road northward.
 By the spring of 1943, 7 groups of men, a total of over 570 COs, had lived and worked at Montreal River.